You May Have Trouble Calling Us

 Planning to see the "Big Trees" in Sequoia National Park?
 If you enter/exit via Hwy.
 198, please pay close attention to vehicle length advisories for your safety and the safety of others.
 More »

-Sequoia National Park and Kings Canyon National Park are jointly administered by one Superintendent and administrative staff with headquarters located at Ash Mountain (near Three Rivers, California).
-Within the administrative jurisdiction of these Parks lie the heart of the rugged Sierra Nevada encompassing over 1,300 square miles of spectacular granite mountains, deep canyons and magnificent forests.
+Sequoia National Park and Kings Canyon National Park are jointly administered by one Superintendent and administrative staff with headquarters located at Ash Mountain (near Three Rivers, CA).
+Within the administrative jurisdiction of these parks lie the heart of the rugged Sierra Nevada encompassing over 1,300 square miles of spectacular granite mountains, deep canyons and magnificent forests.
 Sequoia and Kings Canyon National Parks present a uniquely challenging work environment.
-These parks represent an extraordinary continuum of ecosystems (96% designated wilderness) arrayed along the greatest vertical relief (1,370 to 14,505 feet elevation) of any protected area in the lower 48 states.
-They are the highest, most rugged portion of the High Sierra Mountains.
+These parks represent an extraordinary continuum of ecosystems (nearly 97% designated wilderness) arrayed along the greatest vertical relief (1,370 to 14,494 feet elevation) of any protected area in the lower 48 states.
+They are the highest, most rugged portion of the Sierra Nevada mountains.

-Dependent upon work location (see below) employee housing may be available for rent.
+Dependent upon work location, employee housing may be available for rent.
 Temporary employee housing units are typically shared with other temporary staff, and may be rustic in nature.
 There is no temporary employee housing available for families and/or pets.
 Government rental housing units may be occasionally available for permanent employees on a bid system.

-Sequoia National Park -Ash Mountain: The elevation is 1,700 feet and is the park headquarters.
-It is approximately 6 miles from Three Rivers.
-Snow is seldom encountered at this elevation as the spring, fall, and winter seasons are generally mild.
+Sequoia National Park - Ash Mountain: The elevation is 1,700 feet and is the park headquarters.
+It is approximately 6 miles from the town of Three Rivers, CA. Snow is seldom encountered at this elevation as the spring, fall, and winter seasons are generally mild.
 Summers are hot and occasionally humid.
 Temperatures typically range in the summer from 80-115 degrees.
-Three Rivers has restaurants, groceries, gas stations, banking and a variety of services and includes a school from Kindergarten through Eighth Grade.
+Three Rivers has restaurants, groceries, gas stations, banking and a variety of services and includes a school from kindergarten through eighth grade.
 The nearest full service town is Visalia, 35 miles to the west.

 Kings Canyon National Park - Cedar Grove: This is a remote seasonal community at an elevation of 4,600 feet.
 There is a visitor center, four campgrounds, a snack bar, laundry facilities and a concession operated market.
-The nearest full service towns are Fresno and Visalia both located 87 miles to the west.
+The nearest full service towns are Fresno, CA, and Visalia, CA, both located 87 miles to the west.
 Snow is seldom encountered in the summer and temperatures typically range from 70-100 degrees.
 There is no cell service available.

 Did You Know?